ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 where ``<path/to/modulefiles/>`` is the full path to the ``modulefiles`` directory.

 This will work on Level 1 systems, where a modulefile is available in the ``modulefiles`` directory.
-On Level 2-4 systems, users will need to modify certain environment variables, such as the path to HPC-Stack, so that the SRW App can find and load the appropriate modules.
+On Level 2-4 systems (including generic Linux/MacOS systems), users will need to modify certain environment variables, such as the path to HPC-Stack, so that the SRW App can find and load the appropriate modules.
 For systems with Lmod installed, one of the current ``build_<platform>_<compiler>`` modulefiles can be copied and used as a template.
 To check whether Lmod is installed, run ``echo $LMOD_PKG``, and see if it outputs a path to the Lmod package.
 On systems without Lmod, users can modify or set the required environment variables with the ``export`` or ``setenv`` commands, depending on whether they are using a bash or csh/tcsh shell, respectively:

 .. code-block::